Data-Mechanics/course-2019-spr-proj/charr_hu38_npearce/README.md

 algorithm as k (once for each city), with the points being represented by the latitude/longitude pairs for each station.
 This gave us k cluster centers, which we claim are the optimal locations to add k new stations for each city.
 We chose the city with the highest ratio of bike time to population as the location to build our new stations.
-When run with the trial flag, our data would only run with Boston Data, as opposed to data from all 5 cities.
+When run with the trial flag, our data would only run with Boston Data, as opposed to data from all 5 cities (we could not run on a portion of the data, as one of our examined paramaters involves a summation across each data set).
 Note: as each city's data ranged in the length of time it covered, we picked an arbitrary recent month to collect data for (09-2018)

 ## Data Sets